wearedestination/eslint-config/README.md

 Defines a set of rules used by [ESLint](https://eslint.org/) to enforce our JS/TS coding standards.

-This configuration uses the AirBnb style guide with a few tweaks.
+This configuration uses the [Airbnb style guide](https://github.com/airbnb/javascript) with a few tweaks.

 ## Installation